 Also on the subject of reviews, we saw some suggesting the market is unsafe.
 You have to scratch your head at some people’s fears.
 120,000 people visit the Saint-Ouen during its busiest weekends and in no part of it could you manage to be more than twenty feet from other shoppers.
 It’s possible pickpockets may lurk, but that's true in any crowded spotin any big city in any country.
 Take the standard precautions, and then enjoy yourself—that's the only advice needed here.
 Oh, and bring good shoes.
 If this is indeed a flea market—disputed, as we mentioned earlier—then it's the largest in the world.

 So, what did we buy?
 We came across a huge stack of Paris-Hollywood magazines, several tattered issues of Ciné-Revue, and plenty of old books.
 Budget mattered, but luckily the books and magazines were reasonably priced and every vendor we interacted with bargained willingly, even cheerfully.
-In the end we managed several good purchases, supplemented by crisp digital photos of the covers of items we couldn’t afford to acquire.
+In the end we managed some good purchases, supplemented by crisp digital photos of the covers of items we couldn’t afford to acquire.
 A tweak in Photoshop and they’re almost as good as scans.
 We’ll share all of those in upcoming days.

 We’ve shared five or six Paris-Hollywood magazines, including a few last year, but it’s been since 2012 that we found an issue with one of its trademark déshabillable—or undressable—centerfolds.
 Not surprising, since the magazine featured them for only a year or so.
 Anyway, we have an especially charming one inside this 1950 issue, painted by pin-up master Roger Brard, whose clever work we’ve shown you before.
 The issue also has an unrecognizable photo-illustration or painting of Lana Turner playing with soapsuds on the cover.
 We’d never have thought it was her, but it says so at lower right.
 Ten scans below, and more issues if you follow the links starting with this one.

 We found this special Nus d’été (summer nudes) issue of Paris-Hollywood back in 2009, and every year on the day of the summer solstice we seem to be too otherwise occupied to post images from it.
-So finally this year we decided posting on the actual first day of summer is less important than simply sharing the images, so here you go—a dozen pages to warm your heart and possibly your loins.
+So finally this year we decided posting on the actual first day of summer is less important than simply sharing the images, so here you go—seventeen pages to warm your heart and possibly your loins.
 If you squint at the one just below she could almost be Ingrid Bergman.
 Almost.
 See another Paris-Hollywood special here.